rbuchberger/jekyll_picture_tag/readme.md

 Jekyll Picture Tag requires [Jekyll](http://jekyllrb.com) `>=1.0`, [Minimagick](https://github.com/minimagick/minimagick) `>=3.6`, and [Imagemagick](http://www.imagemagick.org/script/index.php).
 Once those are installed, copy picture_tag.rb into your Jekyll _plugins folder.

+Jekyll Picture Tag outputs HTML5, and requires an HTML5 markdown parser.
+If it's not already set, add `markdown: redcarpet` or any other HTML5 markdown parser to your _config.yml.

 ## Usage

 There are three parts to Jekyll Picture Tag: